forrestlmj/javaLearn/Algorithms/courses/baricourse/baricourse/Readme.md

 T(N) = T(N/2) + 1 when N > 1
 Log(N)
 ```

+## Practices
+Leetcode Problems:
+1. com.github.yck.SpecialArrayWithXElementsGreaterThanorEqualX

+**Note**

+- Always make sure what to search.
+  * Define the relationship between the array you defined and the problem.
+Why you solve the problem by searching the array you define.
+  * Make sure that you figure out the meaning of start and end of the array.
+  * What is the sub-problem that can be solved?
+Also notice that for the sub problems,it is still possible that takes O(1)、O(N)、O(LogN) times to solve the problem.
+- Binary Search iterative
+  * mid = low + (high - low)
+  * Using while(low<=high),do not call itself when search iterative.
+- Binary Search Recursive
+  * low == high meaning sub problem, can be solved.
+  * low > high meaning, no answer.
+  * low < high meaning needed to be divided into more sub problems;

 ## Chapter 3 Greedy method
 ## Chapter 4 Dynamic programming